Money Management and Grants

 Money Management is available 8am – 8pm, Monday to Friday.

-We provide grants to teachers and lecturers in financial difficulties.
+We provide grants to all educational staff in financial difficulties.
 Examples include:

 - Council tax

 You can speak to our Grants team in confidence.
 They will explain the grants process to you in more detail.
 You may be offered money advice as part of this free service.
 Terms and conditions apply.

 Am I eligible for a grant?

 Any staff working within adult, further or higher education may be eligible for a grant, as well as serving, former and retired lecturers.

 Eligibility requirements apply and all applicants will be required to make use of our debt counselling services before a grant can be awarded.
 A support team member will ask you questions about your financial circumstances to check whether you are eligible.